 Gather Your Medical Records Before Applying

 Request a copy of your medical records from your GP before starting your application.
 This helps you provide accurate dates, diagnoses, and treatment histories.
-It also allows you to check for errors - under the Privacy Act 2020, you have the right to access and correct your personal health information.
+It also allows you to check for errors.
+Under the Privacy Act 1988, you have the right to access and request corrections to your personal health information held by medical providers.

 3

 A qualified financial adviser who specialises in insurance can be invaluable when you have pre-existing conditions.
-Advisers understand which providers are more favourable for specific conditions and can make informal enquiries with underwriters before submitting a formal application - helping you avoid unnecessary declines on your record.
+Advisers understand the different underwriting appetites of each Australian provider and can make informal pre-assessment enquiries before submitting a formal application.
+This helps avoid unnecessary declines that become part of your application history.

 4